mecid/mecid.github.io/_posts/2022-10-05-mastering-navigationstack-in-swiftui-navigationpath.md

 As you can see in the example above, we use our *NavigationStore* to serialize and store the state of navigation in the scene storage.

+> To learn more about state restoration in SwiftUI, look at my ["State restoration in SwiftUI"](/2022/03/10/state-restoration-in-swiftui/) post.

 Today we learned how to use the *NavigationPath* type to push different views programmatically without defining additional types.
 We also learned how to serialize and store the current state of navigation in the scene storage to provide a better user experience.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!